|

 Dudley Steele, Left, June 1, 1931

-The gentleman on the right is unidentified, as is the reason why "X" marks the spot.
+The reason why "X" marks the spot was unidentified.
 This image is from Bettie Lund's album.
 She was the wife of Register pilot "Fearless" Freddie Lund.
 Note Steele's jacket and compare it with that in the link to NC667K.
-Comparing to this link, the airplane in the image above appears to be NC667K.
+Comparing to that link, the airplane in the image above appears to be NC667K.
+Friend of dmairfield.org John Lyon identifies the gentleman on the right, "I think that he may be Arrigo Balboni, the Flying Junkman, unusually well-dressed but wearing his characteristic plus-fours, and a sweater instead of his more common wifebeater undershirt, with his wristwatch worn just above the elbow."
+Balboni is pictured several times at the link (scroll 1/2-2/3 of the way down the page).
+Even if the person in the photo above is not him, Balboni is an interesting read in his own right.

 ---o0o---